 Softer extraction resulted on a fruitier, more sapid and rounder wine than usual.
 It feels it’s going to be approachable in its youth. — 2 years ago

 +2 hour decant(decent chunky/fine sediment).
 A prodigious purplish dark ruby red color.
 On the nose: intoxicating nose of dark fruit, musty forest floor, cigar wrapper, smoke, worn leather.
 Taste: Wow!
 Juicy, structured, layered, silky, mouthcoating wine with plum, blackberry, vanilla oak, cocoa, earth, and a baking spiced iron dark chocolate long finish with a slight tannic kick.
 YUM!
-A wonderful wine early in its drinking window. — 6 months ago
+A wonderful wine early in its drinking window. — a year ago